-Although he is straight and cisgender, it is important to note the historical and unprecedented role President Barack Obama played in advancing LGBTQ rights, both domestically and abroad.
-President Obama appointed black LGTBQ judges Darrin P. Gayles and Staci Michelle Yandle to federal judiciaries.
+From a leadership perspective, it is important to note the historical and unprecedented role President Barack Obama played in advancing LGBTQ rights, both domestically and abroad.
+President Obama appointed Black LGTBQ judges Darrin P. Gayles and Staci Michelle Yandle to federal judiciaries.
 His State Department univocally declared that “gay rights are human rights and human rights are gay rights once and for all.”
 President Obama also presided over the repeal of the military’s “Don’t Ask, Don’t Tell” policy, the passing of the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, and played a pivotal role in the litigation of marriage equality.
-Our nation’s first black president should be taught as the advocate for LGBTQ rights his legacy presents.
+These were huge strides in federal attention to intersectional LGBTQ advocacy.